aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getRefreshDataFlag() {#getRefreshDataFlag--}

+<b>@deprecated.</b> Please use the 'refreshDataFlag' property instead.
 Indicates whether Refreshing Data or not.

 ```javascript
 getRefreshDataFlag() : boolean;